UniMath/agda-unimath/src/orthogonal-factorization-systems/zero-modality.lagda.md

 ### The zero modality is equivalent to `-2`-truncation

-This remains to be formalized.
+This remains to be made formal.